Color Factory environment settings

 Color Factory can use both the ICM color engine and the Adobe Color Engine for color processing.
 Windows ICM is the default choice, but if you prefer the Adobe engine, just make the switch here and save the configuration to update the changes.

-Hence, we recommend disabling memory defragmentation when running Color Factory in virtual environments.
+We recommend disabling memory defragmentation when running Color Factory in virtual environments.